-I’ve wanted to write about Remember My Name since I started this blog, but held out in the hopes that I’d no longer have to rely on my fuzzy, TV-recorded DVD+R copy, and this forgotten '70s gem would one day receive a pristine, DVD or Blu-Ray release.
+I’ve wanted to write about Remember My Name since I started writing about films several years ago, but held out in the hopes that I’d no longer have to rely on my fuzzy, TV-recorded DVD+R copy, and this forgotten '70s gem would one day receive a pristine, DVD or Blu-Ray release.
 (Or any kind of release, for that matter.
 For it seems music copyright issues have kept this longtime favorite from being released to the public in any format, whatsoever.)

 Well, it’s been several years now and Remember My Name seems no closer to seeing the light of DVD day; so fuzzy screencaps, here we come.

-Remember My Name is a moody, disconcerting, not-to-everyone’s-taste update of the classic 1940s women’s melodrama. not to everyone's taste in that this Altman-esque neo-noir (it was written and directed by Robert Altman protégé Alan Rudolph) takes its time and resists standard genre structure in dramatizing this exploration of the femme fatale mystique through a distinctly ‘70s, decidedly feminist prism.
+Remember My Name is a moody, disconcerting, not-to-everyone’s-taste update of the classic 1940s women’s melodrama.
+Not to everyone's taste in that this Altman-esque neo-noir (it was written and directed by Robert Altman protégé Alan Rudolph) takes its time and resists standard genre structure in dramatizing an exploration of the femme fatale mystique through a distinctly ‘70s, decidedly feminist prism.

 |Geraldine Chaplin as Emily|

 |Anthony Perkins as Neil Curry|